Ushasri-Samala/aws-project/VNet_module/README.md

 **"name"** => This sets the name of the subnet.
 **"address_prefix"** => This sets the address prefix of the subnet..
 **"security_group"** => This associates the subnet with the network security group created earlier.

+## Commands to run the application
+-->terraform init => To initialize the Terraform working directory.
+-->terraform plan => Plan the Terraform deployment.
+-->terraform apply => Apply the Terraform deployment.
+-->terraform destroy => To delete the created resources.

+## OUtput
+Successfully added Resources.